BrandonSpadafora/BrandonSpadafora/README.md

 - 👋 Hi, I’m @BrandonSpadafora
 - 👀 I’m interested in data analysis and visualization
-- 🌱 I’m currently learning Python's various packages
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on any data science project
+- 💞️ I’m looking to collaborate on any data analysis/visualization projects
 - 📫 How to reach me ... brandon.spadafora01@gmail.com

 <!---